qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_coordinate_capture.rst

 #.
 Start |qg|, select |mActionOptions| :guilabel:`Project Properties` from the
    :guilabel:`Settings` (KDE, Windows) or :guilabel:`File` (Gnome, OSX) menu and click on the :guilabel:`Projection` tab.
-As an alternative you can also click on the |mIconProjectionEnabled| :sup:`CRS status` icon in the lower right-hand corner of the statusbar.
+As an alternative, you can also click on the |mIconProjectionEnabled| :sup:`CRS status` icon in the lower right-hand corner of the status bar.
 #.
 Click on the |checkbox| `Enable on the fly projection` checkbox and select
    a projected coordinate system of your choice (see also :ref:`label_projections`).
 #.
 Load the coordinate capture plugin in the Plugin Manager (see